tue-mdse/conferenceMetrics/metrics/metrics.md

 # Metrics

 The Python script `metrics.py` defines a metrics model and how to compute the metrics (see the tools folder).
 To account for differences in conference age, we use sliding window metrics.
-The following metrics have been implemented (*c* denotes a conference, *y* a year) in `metrics.py`, and the results are available in this folder.
+The following metrics have been implemented (where *c* denotes a conference and *y* a year) in `metrics.py`, and the results are available in this folder.
 We use these metrics to assess the *health* of software engineering conferences in [this preprint](http://www.win.tue.nl/mdse/conferences/SCP13.pdf) submitted to Science of Computer Programming.

 - *A(c,y)*, **number of Authors**
 - *C(c,y)*, **number of programme Committee members**